The Game Theory of Fake News: Detailed analysis of the misinformation game

 Any individually rational, feasible payoff is a Nash equilibrium of the game (Figure S1), and, since the game is assumed infinite, can always be enforced by players employing a grim trigger strategy.
-That is, if the receiver deviates from the prescribed course of play, the transmitter switches to only sharing fake news.
+That is, if the receiver deviates from the prescribed course of play, the transmitter switches to only sharing misinformation.
 Any benefit gained by the receiver from deviating is lost in the long run, since the best they can do is to cease consuming and receive zero payoff in every subsequent round.
 Conversely, if the transmitter deviates from the equilibrium, the receiver can switch to never consuming news, with the same result that any benefit to the transmitter gained by deviating eventually lost.
-As discussed above, the set of individually rational, feasible payoffs (Figure S1) in the fake news game corresponds to cases in which both transmitter and receiver have positive payoffs.
-Although a fake news site receives payoffs $b_t=0$ and $b_f>0$, this nonetheless means that they must share a mixture of both true and fake news, since the payoff that results from only sharing fake news produces a negative payoff to the receiver.
+As discussed above, the set of individually rational, feasible payoffs (Figure S1) in the misinformation game corresponds to cases in which both transmitter and receiver have positive payoffs.
+Although a misinformation site receives payoffs $b_t=0$ and $b_f>0$, this nonetheless means that they must share a mixture of both true and misinformation, since the payoff that results from only sharing misinformation produces a negative payoff to the receiver.

-To explore this point further, consider a fake news site who simply transmits true stories with fixed probability $r$ each round.
-The payoff to a receiver who consumes news from the receiver at equilibrium rate $v_c$ is simply $w_t=v_c(Br-C(1-r))$, which is positive provided $r>\frac{C}{B+C}$.
-If this condition is met, the receiver's payoff increases with consumption, and so an equilibrium at which the receiver always consumes and the transmitter shares true stories with probability $r>\frac{C}{B+C}$ can be enforced as a Nash equilibrium of the fake news game (e.g. by employing a grim trigger, as discussed above).
-This illustrates the need, in a general sense, for a fake news site to ``mash up'' true and fake stories to produce engagement.
+To explore this point further, consider a misinformation site who simply transmits true stories with fixed probability $r$ each round.
+The payoff to a receiver who consumes news from the receiver at equilibrium probability $v_c$ is simply $w_t=v_c(Br-C(1-r))$, which is positive provided $r>\frac{C}{B+C}$.
+If this condition is met, the receiver's payoff increases with overall engagement, and so an equilibrium at which the receiver always consumes and the transmitter shares true stories with probability $r>\frac{C}{B+C}$ can be enforced as a Nash equilibrium of the misinformation game (e.g. by employing a grim trigger, as discussed above).
+This illustrates the need, in a general sense, for a misinformation site to ``mash up'' true and fake stories to produce engagement.
 Finally, note that if $b_t>0$, $r=1$ and $v_c=1$ produces positive payoffs for both players, and can also be enforced as a Nash equilibrium -- i.e. mainstream news sites do not need to mash up true and fake stories when faced with rational receivers who value true news.

 Thus our model predicts that misinformation sites should always share a mixture of true and fake stories if their readers value accuracy, regardless of whether those readers are rational (as per this Nash equilibrium calculation), or lazy and irrational (as per our simulations above).